 Dervilla Mitchell CBE

-Dervilla is director and board member at ARUP and is currently the most senior female in the industry.
+Dervilla Mitchell CBE, is a leading structural engineer, and is director and board member at ARUP and is currently the most senior female in the industry.
 She has successfully delivered several technically challenging major projects.
 Her recent highly acclaimed works include being the lead design engineer behind the £4bn construction of London’ts Heathrow Terminal 5 (2000-2006), which was Europe’s largest construction site at the time.
 She also led the technically complex and high profile Portcullis House project in Westminster and led the Arup team providing input for the Athletes’ Village in Stratford for the London Olympics.
 Dervilla is currently working on aviation projects in London and Abu Dhabi.

 Dervilla was elected to the Royal Academy of Engineering in 2007, where she is Vice President and chairs their awards committee.
 Dervilla has won numerous awards, including the Murray Buxto and Derrington Construction Awards, from the Institution of Structural Engineers and the Women of Outstanding Achievement Award for Inspiration and Leadership, Business and Industry.